biblius/poor-mans-guide-to-pi/building-binaries-with-rust.md

 1. Enable the `native-tls-vendored` feature on reqwest, and
 2. Set the `PKG_CONFIG_SYSROOT_DIR` to the appropriate one

 Once you've ran the above command, it should've created a directory in `/usr/aarch64-linux-gnu`.
-This directory contains the necessary libraries to be used for `aarch64-unknown-linux-gnu` and should be set as the sysroot during compilation.
+This directory contains the necessary libraries to be used for `aarch64-unknown-linux-gnu` and should be set as the sysroot (via `PKG_CONFIG_SYSROOT_DIR`) during compilation.

 Now everything should compile and should live happily ever after.